Bytetrex/PHP-For-Beginners/README.md

 # Open Source Sandbox Source
-This is a continued project of guido's currently being lead by me UserByte.
+This is a continued project of guido's currently being led by me UserByte.